Startups are supposed to grow fast. A startup can be any company that has the potential to grow rapidly and acquire a large market in a short time.

 What makes a business scalable is a service that is sticky and as a result does not suffer too much from churn.
 Every business has some customer churn, but some have less than others.
 The best businesses understand the value of customer retention and as a result, have effective ways to keep the impact of churn manageable.
 1% of a 100 million business is $ 1 million every year.

 Read: The Top Local SEO Techniques For Boosting Your Website’s Visibility In 2023

 Strong Network effects

-A scalable business should be scalable on both Supply-side and demand side.
-Supply-side scalability concerns the ability of a business to use capital, labor and resources more efficiently as the business grows.
+A scalable business should be scalable on both Supply-side and demand sides.
+Supply-side scalability concerns the ability of a business to use capital, labor, and resources more efficiently as the business grows.
 Scalability on the demand side, which is where network effects happen, is created by structuring how customers interact with the product and with other users of the product.

-Scalable business usually stay away from owning or warehousing any inventory.
+Scalable businesses usually stay away from owning or warehousing any inventory.
 They are generally Network Orchestrators who facilitate transactions and interactions within a network.